Tilda website builder review

 Editing a block’s content can be done by clicking on the orange ‘Content’ button, or much more simply, by clicking on or selecting the existing text and typing away.
 When you do this, basic text controls appear top of the window.

 Moving beyond the free plan unlocks Tilda’s true potential.
 For instance, every part of a block can be fully altered and customised.
-This is known as “Zero Blocks”.
 You can move objects around, resize them, delete them, add others, etc. Essentially, the block is merely a placeholder for your inspiration, letting you customise any of them beyond recognition.

 Setting up a blog is way more complicated than expected, but thankfully Tilda has a host of very useful and informative video tutorials to guide you through the process, but be warned, this is not a “one click and you’re done” affair.
 You have to set up a special block (from the News and Feeds section), create a Feed from scratch, and most importantly, link your feed to the blog’s block on your page.
 However, once set up, the process is then similar to other competing blogging tools.
 You’re able to add text, insert images and videos, and schedule the post’s publication, for instance.

 Another feature that’s increasingly viewed as essential these days is an online store, and this is accessed via one of Tilda’s many ‘Store’ blocks.
 You use the content section to manually replace the placeholder images, text and price.
-Adding products can be done more quickly via the Catalog option, although this is still a manual process and we couldn’t find a way to upload a CSV file or similar with all the required information in one go.
+Adding products can be done more quickly via the Catalog option, and if you have a CSV file on hand with all your products’ details, you’ll be pleased to know Tilda supports that as well so you can upload all the required information in one go.

 Setting up a payment gateway is done via the Site’s main settings page (in the appropriately named ‘Payment Systems’ section).
 You have the usual suspects, such as PayPal, 2Checkout, and Stripe.
 There’s also options such as Cash on Delivery or Bank Transfers.
 You can add as many or few as you like.
 This is also the place you can you create promo codes.